cssu/first-year-guide/docs/index.md

 >
 >This is also a **WORK IN PROGRESS**, myself and others will be adding and editing content as we get the time to.
 >
->Also if you in highschool and looking for information regarding admissions please check out the artsci admissions page [here](https://www.artsci.utoronto.ca/future) for more details on requirements on top of this guide.
+>Also if you're in high-school and looking for information regarding admissions please check out the ArtSci admissions page [here](https://www.artsci.utoronto.ca/future) for more details on requirements on top of this guide.
 While we don't talk about the high school admission process this gives a full look at what the program is and what you should expect as a first year.
 >
 >Also for the first time there is an audio version of the guide with writer's commentary from yours truly.
 I explain the story behind the guide as well as personal anecdotes from my time in CS.
 It will not be continuously updated.
 >
->When your done reading please fill out [this feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdrkUHiOre3J1g1213M7fAM9MNT5SPGd8VUNVgyZmujAnyKAA/viewform?usp=sf_link) to give me and the team valuable feedback.
+>When you're done reading please fill out [this feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdrkUHiOre3J1g1213M7fAM9MNT5SPGd8VUNVgyZmujAnyKAA/viewform?usp=sf_link) to give me and the team valuable feedback.
 >
 >I hope you gain something, whether its information or inspiration, and if you see something wrong raise an issue or even better change it and make a PR.
 This is an [**OPEN SOURCE**](https://github.com/cssu/first-year-guide) document.
 Thanks for reading and I wish you the best in your CS journey!